PreetiShah09/fmcg-deal-intelligence-agent/README.md

 1. Retrieves the latest public articles.
 2. Identifies articles that have not previously been processed.
-3. Scores and filters the new articles.
+3. Scores and filters new articles.
 4. Removes near-duplicate coverage.
 5. Matches new evidence to existing deals.
 6. Creates genuinely new deal records when appropriate.
-7. Updates existing deals when new evidence is found.
+7. Updates existing deals when additional evidence is found.
-8. Regenerates the newsletter from the current deal store.
+8. Regenerates the newsletter.

-If no new articles are available, **New articles = 0** and **New deals = 0**, while previously tracked deals remain visible.
+If no new articles are available:

+- New articles = 0
+- New deals = 0
+- Existing tracked deals remain visible

 ### Reset Deal Store

-**Reset Deal Store** is a testing/demo control, not a normal operating action.
+**Reset Deal Store** is a testing/demo control rather than a normal operating action.

 It clears the locally persisted article and deal state so the current source universe can be treated as a fresh first run.